-At a meeting of the congregation chaired by Churchwarden Stuart Rothwell after a Sunday morning Eucharist, the Dean told us that the plans for the transformation of the Cathedral Close (with a Deanery, houses for the Canons, apartments for the Music staff and Virgers, plus a 60-room hotel) were getting very close.
-"We look forward to seeing bulldozers arriving to prepare the site," said the Dean, "although they'll cause their own problems!"
+At a meeting of the congregation chaired Churchwarden Stuart bv after a Sunday Rothwell morning Eucharist, the Dean told us that the plans for the transformation of the Cathedral Close (with a Deanery, houses for the Canons, apartments for the Music staff and Virgers, plus a 60-room hotel) were getting very close.
+'We look forward to seeing bulldozers arriving to prepare the site,' said the Dean, 'although they'll cause their own problems!'